 The first definition online is “of Arcadia.”
 Gee, thanks.
 But the second definition says “rural, rustic, or pastoral, esp. suggesting simple, innocent contentment.”
 Okay, we can use that.

 Rosedale Farms & Vineyards in the Historic Weatogue section of Simsbury is beautiful and arcadian.
-This place is where yuppies and hipsters wish they could buy produce from all the time.
-(Since we actually CAN, as they have a farmstand mere minutes from our house, I have to say IN YOUR FACE metro yuppies and hipsters!)
+This is the kind of place where yuppies and hipsters wish they could buy produce from all the time.
+(Since I actually CAN, as they have a farmstand mere minutes from our house, I have to say IN YOUR FACE metro yuppies and hipsters!)

 It is a historic working farm whose agricultural character is permanently protected by a Simsbury Land Trust conservation easement.
 Rosedale Farm consists of over 100 acres of fine agricultural soil and protects 1100 feet of Farmington River frontage.
 In other words, this place is great for many reasons.

-We caught a break in the all-day rain forecast and decided to make the (very short) trek out to taste us some wine.
+We caught a break in the all-day rain forecast and decided to make the short trek out to taste us some wine.
 Damian was in a good mood, which meant that Hoang and I were in a good mood, so this was going to be a fun trip.

 The gentleman giving the tasting was attentive and friendly.
 You’d think this goes without saying, but this is not always the case at all Connecticut wineries when you arrive with a two-year-old nutball in perhaps not your best attire.
 The tasting area is merely a corner of their farm store – “the flies only add to the farm ambience,” said the guy serving us.
 Indeed.

 We tasted four whites and two reds.
 Again, full disclosure, I am a novice’s novice when it comes to actually knowing stuff about wine.
-Hoang and I are just trying to visit enough places to be eligible for our trip to Spain next February.
+Hoang and I are just trying to visit enough places to fill our CT winery passports to be eligible for our trip to Spain next February.

 Some notable wines were the “Simsbury Celebration”, which is a blend of 100% Simsbury grown Seyval Blanc and French Meynieu grapes.
 It was decent; crisp and fruity.

 From there, the whites fell off a bit for me, but that’s because they were too sweet for my palate.
 The last white, “Summer Bouquet,” was positively saccharine – it tasted like raspberry syrup had been infused in the aging process.
+(Or just backsweetened like so much of Connecticut wine.)
 Bleh.